omlins/ParallelStencil.jl/README.md

 All miniapp codes follow a similar structure and permit serial and threaded CPU as well as Nvidia GPU execution.
 The first line of each miniapp code permits to enable the CUDA GPU backend upon setting the `USE_GPU` flag to `true`.

-All the miniapps can be interactively executed within the [Julia REPL] (this includes the multi-XPU versions when using a single CPU or GPU).
+All the miniapps can be interactively executed within the [Julia REPL] (this includes the multi-xPU versions when using a single CPU or GPU).
 Note that for optimal performance the miniapp script of interest `<miniapp_code>` should be launched from the shell using the project's dependencies `--project`, disabling array bound checking `--check-bounds=no`, and using optimization level 3 `-O3`.
 ```sh
 $ julia --project --check-bounds=no -O3 <miniapp_code>.jl
 ```